loeeeee/wiki-search/README.md

 - `--batch-size N`: Articles per batch for Pass 2 inverted index (default: 290, optimized for 200+ articles/sec)
 - `--csv-workers N`: Worker processes for CSV building in Pass 2 (default: 9)
 - `--db-workers N`: Worker threads for database writes in Pass 2 (default: 9)

+**Fast Rebuild Behavior:**
+- When `--rebuild` is specified, the command now uses PostgreSQL `TRUNCATE TABLE <tables> RESTART IDENTITY CASCADE` to clear existing TF-IDF data instantly, followed by `VACUUM ANALYZE` to refresh planner statistics.
+This mirrors the approach used by `clean_db` and significantly speeds up rebuilds.

 **Architecture:**
 - **Pass 1**: Build term frequency (TF) and document frequency (DF)